 I’ve included the nutrition info for the meat sauce alone in the recipe card’s notes section below.
 That way, you can easily adjust your own nutrition facts should you choose to use a different type of lasagna noodle or cheese.

-Okay, that’s plenty of knowledge layers.
+Okay, that should cover it.
 If you have a question I glossed over, drop a comment below.
 And I’d love it if you let me know what you think about this low carb lasagna.
+Let me know on Instagram or in my free Facebook group.

 For the Meat Sauce